 A group of 60 disability and children’s organisations campaigning for improved health and social care.

-Advice on daily living equipment, for example using and transferring disabled children in and out of baths.
+Advice on daily living equipment, such as using baths and moving disabled children in and out of them.

 Provides support and services for autistic people (including those with Asperger's syndrome), their parents and carers, and professionals.